pimarc/pms50-gns530/readme.md

 If you have set a config file and/or loadable flight plans, be careful to save them before the update and to restore them after.

 You can also use the alternate data MOD to fix this situation (see note below).

+# Bug reporting
+You can report bugs here https://github.com/pimarc/pms50-gns530/issues

+Before reporting a bug:
+- Read the readme file (maybe not a real bug but a normal behavior)
+- Install the latest release of the MOD
+- Remove any other MOD
+- Take some time to search for the fastest sequence that reproduces the bug
+- Re-install the MOD
+- Restart the sim
+- Reboot the computer
+- Set the weather to clear sky at midday.
+- Try with another aircraft having a different GPS if this is a flight plan issue

+When reporting:
+- All the information necessary to reproduce the bug.
+Be very precise
+- The exact flight plan (textual)
+- The version number as displayed when you start the GPS
+- The aircraft type
+- The list of installed Mods

+If I'm not able to reproduce the issue, it will be very difficult to fix.
+Messages just like "I got a froze" or "I got a CTD" without further information will not be taken into care.
+I can spend all the necessary time to help but I need real information to do that.
+Thank you for your understanding.

+# Current MSFS bugs
+- Waypoint insertion is broken since November update especially if there is an approach loaded.
+I cannot do anything here since it's in the sim's kernel.
+- U-turn bug: The airplane operates a 180° turn to come back to the last enroute waypoint if you activate an approach after the last enroute waypoint.
+I implemented a workaround in this MOD that consists of removing all enroute waypoints before activating the approach.

 # Change log
 ## V 1.0.24